 The earth’s boundaries have become tangible and the journey to a natural world is in fact a transformation which affects everyone and everything.
 Continuing as we are is not an option.
 The ball is in our court, in my court.
 Change starts with self-reflection.
 Who am I and how do I live as a person, a consumer, a worker, a citizen, a nature-lover?
 What could I change in my choices and behaviour to live a more environment-friendly life?
 What changes would suit me well?
 It is a process, not a one-time thing.
 Asking yourself those questions provides insight to find the context and the roles which come naturally to you and let you keep your energy high.
 Lifemaps help to visualise what’s going on, make connections and find new perspective.
 To choose direction for collaboration, to create a personal compass based on overview and insight, and gather realistic ideas for action.

-Lifemaps are an instrument for awareness raising.
-Central to each lifemap is a scenario about a societal theme or a global issue, which participants in a lifemap workshop play out together.
-Various lifemap building blocks are used: text and symbol stickers, which contain knowledge on the topic, and a table poster that facilitates research and discovery and can carry a meshworking process.
-Mapping the current reality and the envisioned future are both individual activities.
-A workshop programme is designed to combine those with a group dialogue and a brainstorm about the future.
+Lifemaps are an instrument of intuitive self-discovery.
+The title of a lifemap refers to a scenario about a personal or societal theme or a global issue.
+Following it people each fill in their own map on a table poster to create an overview of the current reality and the envisioned future.
+The text and symbol stickers for this contain knowledge on the topic and the poster facilitates the self-searching process.
+In a lifemap workshop they tell each other the story on their maps and elaborate on it together, in a group dialogue about the here and now and a brainstorm about the future.
 The Master Code of Care: Taking care of self, others, place and planet is introduced as a guiding principle.
 The whole experience offers a learning journey, individually and collectively.

 Shortly after I ended my career in business and government, I had a burnout.
 Exhaustion, hypersensitivity.
 My entire inner system of ideals, willpower, control, amplified by my far-reaching efforts to fit in, was exposed for fundamental reconsideration.
 Creating the lifemaps helped me to reinvent myself from within my heart and soul.
 Later, after intensive shadow work and when there was more tranquility, the question arose: how do I view the world now?
 Where is my place in it?
 How can I remain positive when conditions of life on earth are deteriorating?
 What will I do?
 I created new lifemap scenarios to help chart all this, to reassess my principles and find direction.
 The 7 keys I discovered on my journey have been embedded in all lifemap building blocks – posters, text stickers and symbol stickers: being yourself, leading a creative life, following your life purpose, responsible business practices, harmonious community, seeing the whole reality and taking care of place and planet.